martintajur/node-mysql-activerecord/README.md

 Releases a connection back to the pool when you are done with it.
 Calling this is *super* important!

-**Example**
+**Examples**

 Below is a contrived example (with no error handling--for brevity) that gets a list of all users in a users table where their username starts with a `|` character.
-It them loops over each one and removed the `|` from the username and reinserts it.
+It then loops over each one and removes the `|` from the username and re-inserts it.
 Notice that the connection is not released until all the queries that needed to be executed have been executed.

 ```javascript
 var settings = require('db.json');